Mental health effects of menopause

 HRT provides relief from some symptoms and benefits for many people who choose to take it.

-MenoFriend is an acclaimed plant-based formula of botanicals, phytoestrogens, minerals and vitamins that regulates your hormones to relieve symptoms of menopause.
-MenoFriend is a natural alternative to HRT but can also be taken alongside HRT.
+MenoFriend® is an award-winning, plant-based formula of botanicals, phytoestrogens, minerals and vitamins that regulates your hormones to relieve symptoms of menopause.
+MenoFriend® is a natural alternative to HRT but can also be taken alongside HRT.

 Learn more about MenoFriend here.